namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Learned
 - got some topsoil dirt from home depot, learning that hmm, there is indoor and outdoor dirt, and all the indoor dirt is fertilized.
 Endeded up with that outdoor unfertilized dirt since its for a snail terrarium ( 2026-08-15).

+### Changed
+- Started using new kamira espresso technique idea I borrowed, heat up first before adding water (2026-08-10).

+### First
+- Finally got a hygrometer for terrarium use, actually analog one from petco (2026-08-15).

 ## 2026-07
 ### First